Medically Reviewed

 • Motivational interviewing (MI), which helps people explore and resolve ambivalence and helps them build internal motivation to make positive changes.

-While treatment should be personalized to your unique medical, mental, and social needs, it can take place in different settings.11 One option is inpatient rehab, during which you live on site in a treatment facility for the duration of treatment and receive 24/7 care, monitoring, and attention.
-Another choice is outpatient rehab, where you live at home but travel to a treatment center on a regular schedule.2
+While treatment should be personalized to your unique medical, mental, and social needs, it can take place in different settings.11 One option is inpatient rehab, during which patients live on site in a treatment facility for the duration of treatment and receive 24/7 care, monitoring, and attention.
+Another choice is outpatient rehab, where patients live at home but travel to a treatment center on a regular schedule.2

 Following formal treatment, many people participate in some form of aftercare to help them maintain recovery.
 Aftercare can involve different components, such as individual counseling, self-help groups, alumni programs, and/or regular phone contact with your rehab facility.13